nmlynch94/com.darkanddarker.DaD/README.md

 # Disclaimer
 I am in no way affiliated with IRONMACE and running the launcher through linux is unsupported by them.
 Any issues should be reported here as tickets.
 Use at your own risk.

+# Known Issues
+- During installation in the blacksmith launcher, Verifiying integrity never completes after the download.
+Closing and re-opening the launcher fixes this.
+- Run a scan and repair if you want to be sure everything is correct.

 # Installation Methods (This is not available on Flathub due to them not allowing Wine applications)
 ### Release Bundle (easiest)
 - Here is a one liner to make sure all dependencies are installed and also install the latest release.
 This will likely take several minutes if flatpak is newly installed NOTE: The first launch will take a long time and appear to be doing nothing.
 Winetricks is installing dependencies.
 It'll be faster subsequent times.
 Run from the cli `flatpak run com.darkanddarker.DaD` after the below command if you want to see progress.